 - Merging: Vehicle merges into another vehicle’s lane from the entrance to limited access highway and is sideswiped

 The injuries and damages associated with these accidents can be devastating.
-If you were hurt in an accident involving lane changes, our Baltimore personal injury lawyers at William G. Kolodner can help.
+If you were hurt in an accident involving lane changes, our Baltimore personal injury lawyers at WGK Personal Injury Lawyers can help.
 Call today.

 What Are the Main Causes of Lane Change Crashes?